kccha75/2d-smg/README.md

 # fourier-smg-2d
-Two-dimensional Cheb or Fourier Spectral Multigrid
+Solves one-dimensional or two-dimensional PDE using Spectral Multigrid

+Each direction can be discretised by either Chebyshev or Fourier collocation methods